 What are the qualifications to be a Precinct Chair?

 You must be a Democrat, 18 years of age or older, a qualified (registered) voter of the County, reside in the precinct you wish to represent, and vote in the Democratic Primary election, or sign an oath of affiliation with the Democratic Party.
-Precinct Chairs cannot be a candidate for, nor holder of, elected office of the federal, state or county government.
+Precinct Chairs cannot be a candidate for, nor holder of, elected office of the federal, state, or county government.

 What do Precinct Chairs do?

-In addition to serving as voting member of the County Executive Committee, Precinct Chairs are the contact person for the Democratic Party in their neighborhood.
+In addition to serving as a voting member of the County Executive Committee, Precinct Chairs are the contact person for the Democratic Party in their neighborhood.
 They should be familiar with other Democrats in the area and promote Democratic candidates and events whenever possible.
 Some organize “block walks” in their area (go door-to-door) to distribute campaign materials or to encourage their neighbors to vote in upcoming elections.